bxjyj/IEC-2B-AI-Project/README.md

 - Utilized **OpenAI embeddings** and **Claude API prompt engineering** to summarize investor profiles and identify potential investor–startup alignment more efficiently than manual research.
 - Identified **key matching signals** (industry, funding stage, founder background, investment history) to improve relevance and reduce misaligned outreach for startups and investors.
 - Generated actionable insights to support **International Elite Capital’s (IEC)** goal of improving discovery, visibility, and meaningful connections across startups, investors, and media stakeholders.
+- Created a **Investor-Company Matchmaking Platform** through streamlit to host the capabilites of our team's findings and provide clients with a working interface to test the product.

 ---